-North Alabama’s Cathedral Caverns State Park is an absolutely gem that honestly doesn’t get as much attention as it should!
-Located just 35 minutes from the city of Huntsville, you can take a cavern tour that will take you through large chambers, concluding in the stunning Cathedral Room.
+North Alabama’s Cathedral Caverns State Park is an absolute gem that honestly doesn’t get as much attention as it should!
+Located just 35 minutes from the city of Huntsville, Cathedral Caverns is an incredible cave that offers family-friendly tours, outdoor recreation, and more.

 Honestly, I am from North Alabama, but I only visited Cathedral Caverns once as a child.
 As an adult, I’ve found myself there several times and am amazed by its beauty every single time!

 Note: This post contains affiliate links.
 This means if you make a purchase using a link, I may get a commission at no cost to you.

 Cathedral Caverns is a North Alabama Cave that offers guided tours to some absolutely stunning geological rooms.
 It also has the largest opening of a commercial cave in the world!

 Cathedral Caverns was first opened to the public in the 1950s, when it was purchased by Jacob Gurley for just $4,000.
 Later, the cave was sold to the State of Alabama, and it 2000 it was opened as Cathedral Caverns State Park.

 Inside you’ll understand why it’s called Cathedral Caverns — huge rooms and intricate rock formations give parts of this cavern a “cathedral” feel.